2015 IFAF World Championship: Notes

 This was the fifth IFAF World Championship tournament for Japanese defensive lineman Yasuo Wakisaka, 46.
 He is the only player to appear in all world championship tournaments since its inception in 1999.

 Venue

-All games of the tournament were to be played in the 30,000 spectator Tele2 Arena located in Stockholm, Sweden but were moved to Tom Benson Hall of Fame Stadium in Canton, U.S. instead.
+All games of the tournament were played at Tom Benson Hall of Fame Stadium in Canton, Ohio.

 Bracket

 Group A

 In the revised schedule, best 3 teams of Group A would advance to 1st-4th playoffs, while the bottom team would be relegated to 5th-8th playoffs.
 Since Canada (originally seed #2) withdrew from the tournament after the revised schedule was announced, their spot was left vacated, giving byes to Japan for Round 1, the loser between United States and Mexico for Round 2, and the Group B 4th place for 5th-8th playoffs semifinal.

 Group B

 1st place of Group B would be promoted to 1st-4th playoffs, while the rest would advance to 5th-8th playoffs.